tylermorganwall/rayshader/README.md

 And two functions to display and save your maps:

 -   `plot_map` Plots the current map.
 Accepts either a matrix or an array.
--   `write_png` Writes the current map to disk with a user-specified filename.
+-   `save_png` Saves the current map to disk with a user-specified filename.
 -   `plot_3d` Creates a 3D map, given a texture and an elevation matrix.
 You can customize the appearance of the map, as well as add a user-defined water level.
+-   `save_3dprint` Writes a stereolithography (STL) file of the current 3D map to create a 3D printable map.
+The user can specify the physical maximum width of the 3D print when calling the function.

 All of these functions are designed to be used with the magrittr pipe `%>%`.